justlilith/rhapsew/readme.md

 ### `npm start`

-Runs the app in the development mode.
+Runs Rhapsew in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.